I want to be a model where do I start

-Allows one to search online for such information, and even place your own modeling portfolio profile in the Internet.
-Like a net in an ocean of modeling jobs, fishing for matching postings looking for you’re your type.
+Allows one to search online for such information, and even place your own modeling portfolio profile on the Internet.
+Like a net in an ocean of modeling jobs, fishing for matching postings looking for you is your type.

 (1.)
 There are hundreds of model agencies in the country, and one of them or many of them could be right for you.
 This does not necessarily mean that you need one, or that the ones that aren’t good for you may not be good for someone else.

 Model agencies are in business to provide people in the industry a source of modeling talent that they can count on and call on when they have the need.

 (2.)
 Model agencies look for and gather together in one place a pool of models that can be sent out on jobs and auditions so that the photographer, designer, director, or whoever it is doesn’t have to do this leg work themselves.